ilyas7010/ai-resume-critiquer/README.md

 ## 👨‍💻 Author

-Built by **Ilyas Premji** while learning AI engineering and experimenting with practical AI applications.
+Built by **Ilyas** while learning AI engineering and experimenting with practical AI applications.